 The purpose of our student handbook policy is to encourage regular school attendance; it is intended to be positive and not punitive.
 Minnesota Statute requires that all children between the ages of seven and seventeen must receive instruction unless excused according to law.
 In accordance with the regulations of the Minnesota Department of Education and the Minnesota Compulsory Instruction Law, Minnesota Statute 120.101, the students of the school district are REQUIRED to attend school everyday school is in session, unless the student has a valid excuse for absence.
-If a student is not present during the school day he/she will be marked absent.
+If a student is not present during the school day, he/she will be marked absent.
 We realize that circumstances occasionally arise that force a student to be absent when he/she does not wish to be gone (doctor appointments, funerals, etc.).

-Your student should stay home when they are exhibiting vomiting, diarrhea, and a fever.
-Students with a fever should also stay home until they are fever-free for 24 hours with the support of fever suppression medicine(Motrin, Tylenol).
+Students should stay home when they are exhibiting vomiting, diarrhea, and a fever.
+Students with a fever should also stay home until they are fever-free for 24 hours without the support of fever suppression medicine (Motrin, Tylenol).

 Arrangements should be made by the parent with student's teacher, principal or administrative assistant if it is necessary for the child to be away from the classroom during the course of the school day.
-A note or phone call MUST be sent explaining your child's absence.

-If you have a need to pick up your child during the regular school day, please inform the office.
-We will have your child wait in the office for you to pick up.
+A note or phone call MUST be sent explaining the child's absence.
+If a parent has a need to pick up their child during the regular school day, please inform the office.
+The school will have the child wait in the office to be picked up.